 Very much so!
 Scratch beneath the candy corn facade and you will find Halloween's deeper and darker origins were anything but child's play.
 This cultural holiday began with the Druids of Ireland who celebrated Samhain, the final harvest before winter, with huge bonfires and animal sacrifices (and perhaps a person here and there).
 This was a time when the veil between the worlds of living and the dead were at its thinnest.
 To ward off demons, candles were lit in hollowed out turnips, and masks were worn to confuse the spirits roaming about.
 They gave little cakes to whoever (or whatever) knocked at the front door in hopes of not being dragged to HELL!!!
 But that was a long time ago.

 Sam and Señor Scary at Midsummer Scream 2019

 Why is Halloween so popular?

-Halloween beckons us to be scared, which actually has many positive physical and psychological effects!
+Being scared has many positive physical and psychological effects, who could know?
+Well, science does!
 When you are scared, adrenaline is released, your heart rate increases, and your body gets a little cardiovascular workout.
-Being scared also reduces stress (just like laughing reduces stress), and by surviving a little fright, you can achieve the ultimate satisfaction of overcoming anxiety and maybe even cheating death.
+Being scared also reduces stress (just like laughing reduces stress), and by surviving a little fright, you can achieve the irrational satisfaction of cheating death, and overcoming real anxiety and fears.
 It’s all very empowering.
 "We build up tension in our lives and we need a way to release it,” says San Francisco State University professor Jeff Leroux.
 “Being scared or scaring others is a way to release that tension.
 Especially around Halloween you see people testing their boundaries of fear.
 The further those boundaries are pushed, the greater the payoff.”
 (Oakland Tribune, 10/26/05)